miki151/keeperrl_wiki/Creature/Body/Brainless.md

 Never flees or surrenders.
 Can not be seen by telepathy and can not be telepathic.

+Brainless creatures are made out of a variety of normally inanimate materials since even the undead have a kind of undead brain.
+When brainless creatures are killed, they will either not leave a corpse or leave behind some raw materials that you can use in your dungeons.

+The following creatures are usually brainless:

+	adamantine automaton
+	adamantine golem
+	adoxium automaton
+	automaton
+	clay golem
+	earth elemental
+	fire demon
+	fire elemental
+	helicopterum
+	infernite automaton
+	iron automaton
+	iron golem
+	lava golem
+	stone golem
+	water elemental
+	wooden automaton

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")

 Other items in this section